-A leaseback is a management agreement between Third Coast Aviation LLC (‘TCA‘) and an aircraft owner wherein TCA uses the owners’ aircraft on its flight line.
-The basic process is:
+A leaseback is a management agreement between Third Coast Aviation (‘TCA‘) and an aircraft owner wherein TCA uses the owners’ aircraft on its flight line.
+The basic process includes TCA:

 TCA’s rental rates start at $130.00 per Tach hour currently, depending upon the aircraft’s age, avionics, and general condition.

 TCA calculates the hourly leaseback fee based upon many factors, including:

 - airframe – manufacturer year and airframe hours

 - estimated flight hours per year (average 400)

 Traditionally this hourly leaseback fee is between $50.00 to $80.00 per hour for single prop, non turbo aircraft.
 TCA maintains the aircraft’s log(s), dispatch logging and scheduling through its Flight Schedule Pro system.

 TCA is required by the Federal Aviation Administration (‘FAA‘) as a FAR Part 61 flight school to inspect its aircraft on a higher level than normal civilian aircraft owners usually do, therefore TCA manages the maintenance and inspection of all of the aircraft on its flight line.
 We pay direct aircraft flight expenses, including: